Gin Wigmore: Ivory

 On 16 November, Wigmore released the promotional single "Cabrona", along with the announcement that her fourth album was titled Ivory.
 Released in April 2018, the album was named after Wigmore's son, even if all the songs were written prior to his birth.

 Others

-In addition, Gin has collaborated with Air New Zealand, with songs such as "Tomorrow" on the "Where to Next" ad campaign; her hit single, "Under My Skin", for "Nothing to Hide"; and, most recently, her rendition of My Little Corner of the World on the "a Fantastical Journey" flight safety video in 2017.
+In addition, Gin has collaborated with Air New Zealand, with songs such as "Tomorrow" on the "Where to Next" ad campaign; her hit single, "Under My Skin", for their "Nothing to Hide" campaign; and, most recently, her rendition of "My Little Corner of the World" on the "a Fantastical Journey" flight safety video in 2017.

 Personal life

-Wigmore was born in Auckland, New Zealand to Peter and Adrienne Wigmore.
-She has two older siblings: brother Oliver Wigmore and sister Lucy Wigmore, a professional actress known for starring as Justine Jones in the long-running New Zealand soap opera Shortland Street and a role in Underbelly: Razor.
-She married Jason Butler, ex-lead singer of the band Letlive and currently lead singer of Fever 333, during a private ceremony in Hawaii in September 2014.
-The couple's first child, Pascal Nashoba Butler, was born on 7 September 2017.
-Her second son, Izaiah River Butler, was born on 20 March 2020.
+Wigmore was born in Auckland to Peter and Adrienne Wigmore.
+She has two older siblings, including Lucy Wigmore.
+She married Jason Butler, lead singer of the band Letlive and currently lead singer of Fever 333, during a private ceremony in Hawaii in September 2014.
+The couple's first child was born in 2017.
+Their second son in 2020.

 Wigmore is vegetarian and, in 2015, was shortlisted for SAFE's "New Zealand's Hottest Vegetarians" award.

-Wigmore and her husband reside in Palm Springs, California, where they operate a boutique hotel.
+Wigmore and her husband reside in Palm Springs, California, US, where they operate a boutique hotel.